danielcorin/blog/content/posts/2023/openai-function-calling.md

 ## Takeaways

 On one hand, it's great to see OpenAI training models to better integrate with emerging language model use cases like function invocation and schema extraction.
-On the other, OpenAI acknowledges this approach doesn't always work in their docs:
+On the other, OpenAI acknowledges this approach doesn't always work in their documentation:

 > the model may generate invalid JSON or hallucinate parameters